What is a Required Minimum Distribution (RMD)?

 And just like any other retirement income, you can put your RMD towards expenses, a taxable investment account, or even a monetary gift to charity.
-The money is yours.
+The money is yours to use however you see fit in line with your financial life goals.
 The only thing you cannot do is reinvest the money into another qualified retirement account.

 Penalties for Failing to Take Required Minimum Distributions